 The WIO is IMCRC’s representative responsible for receiving whistleblower disclosures of wrongdoing and overseeing its investigation and resolution.
 The WIO must (after reasonable assessment):

-- appoint a WPO to provide support to the whistleblower
+- appoint an alternate WPO to provide support to the Whistleblower if necessary.

-Disclosures should be made to people who are Eligible Recipients of such a disclosure, to ensure the discloser qualifies for protection.
-Eligible Recipients include officers or senior managers of IMCRC and persons authorised by IMCRC to receive disclosures, such as the WIO or the WPO.
+Disclosures should be made to people who are Eligible Recipients of Disclosable Conduct of such a disclosure, to ensure the discloser qualifies for protection.
+Eligible Recipients include also directors and officers or senior managers of IMCRC and persons authorised by IMCRC to receive disclosures, such as the WIO or the WPO (contact details are set out below).
 You are welcome to make a disclosure to any Eligible Recipient at any time.

 IMCRC HR Consultant

 (0413 884 267)